 - Development Technical

-Technical Division is responsible for the review, construction inspection, and acceptance of all privately-funded development projects.
+The Technical Section is responsible for construction inspections and the review of all privately-funded development projects.

 - Transportation Planning / Concurrency

-Transportation Planning efforts include immediate and long term coordination and planning to achieve a balanced transportation system (safe and efficient) for vehicles, bicycles and pedestrians, including development of the Transportation Element of the Comprehensive Plan and the Traffic Circulation Plan, as well as implementation and management of the Concurrency Management System to maintain adopted levels of service.
+Transportation Planning and Concurrency is responsible for coordinating a safe and efficient transportation system, including the development of the Transportation Element of the Comprehensive Plan and the Traffic Circulation Plan, as well as implementation and management of the Concurrency Management System to maintain adopted levels of service.